 Fact 2: Documentation Is Needed to Verify Military Service

-A veteran's "Report of Separation from the Armed Forces of the United States," also known informally as "discharge papers," is required to verify military service and determine eligbility for benefits.
+A veteran’s “Report of Separation from the Armed Forces of the United States,” also known informally as “discharge papers,” is required to verify military service and determine eligibility for benefits.
 For most veterans who served after 1949, DD Form 214 was used to document the details of their service.

 For those families and veterans who do not have discharge papers, they can be requested from the National Personnel Records Center of the U.S. National Archives and Records Center online, by mail and by fax.